 In October 2014, Appleyard was fired by the District Manager due to the alleged cash register shortage.
 Richard Appleyard thereafter filed an employment discrimination complaint with the EEOC, but after their investigation the EEOC decided NOT to pursue a discrimination case against Murphy itself, instead issuing Appleyard a Right-To-Sue Letter.
 Appleyard and his attorney then filed this lawsuit in November 2016.

 BOBBY WALKER JR. v.
-CITY OF KEY WEST FLORIDA is an ongoing 2016-17 Florida federal employment discrimination lawsuit filed by an African-American Jehovah's Witness named Bobby Walker Jr., age unknown, most recently of Kissimmee, Florida (multiple former addresses).
+CITY OF KEY WEST FLORIDA was a 2016-17 Florida federal employment discrimination lawsuit filed by an African-American Jehovah's Witness named Bobby Walker Jr., age unknown, recently of Kissimmee, Florida (multiple former addresses).
 After working barely more than seven months -- from late May 2014 through December 2014 -- Bobby Walker Jr. was fired from his job as a "temporary" bus driver for the City of Key West, which is probably the most liberal and most "inclusive" municipality of its small size in the entire United States.
 (One can't help but wonder what it was about Key West -- a very expensive place to live -- that attracted Bobby Walker Jr. to relocate there to work at a $27,827 per year job???)

 Shortly thereafter, Walker filed a complaint alleging racial discrimination and religious discrimination with the federal EEOC.
 In November 2015, after its full investigation, the EEOC reportedly dismissed Walker's complaint due to lack of evidence.
 Walker filed this federal lawsuit in March 2016 -- seeking back pay and benefits, as well as his attorneys fees and punitive damages.

 Bobby Walker's complaint alleges that he was fired after requesting a shift change so that he did not have to work during the festive hours of New Years Eve 2014-15 due to his Jehovah's Witness religious beliefs.
 Walker further alleges that his problems began in October 2014, when Walker formally notified city officials that as one of Jehovah's Witnesses he would not participate in the city's Fantasy Fest parade, and possibly other Fantasy Fest activities (10-day long festival).
 Walker alleges that various city officials (several were Hispanics) thereafter ridiculed and mocked his WatchTower beliefs and practices, and began to direct racial slurs toward Walker.
 Walker claims that he then complained to higher city officials about those issues, but nothing was ever done, except that his hours were cut.
 2017 UPDATE: This lawsuit was settled "confidentially" in April 2017.

 See also:BOBBY WALKER JR. v.
 INDIAN RIVER TRANSPORT COMPANY (2017)